IRTakan/Leaflet-Challenge/README.md

 --Part 2: Gather and Plot More Data--

-- Plot on my map where it illustartes the relationship between tectonic plates and seismic activity.
-Make sure the earthquakes are also included.
+- Plot on the map where it illustartes the relationship between tectonic plates and seismic activity.
+Making sure the earthquakes are also included.

-- Add other base maps to choose from.
+- Include other base maps to choose from.

 - Put each dataset into separate overlays that can be turned on and off independently.

-- Add layer controls to your map.
+- Add layer controls to the map.

 Satellite View: